 I’m not saying I never check a bag.
-When you travel to shoot a TV news story – something I’ve done quite a bit – there’s so much stuff you need, you almost have to check a bag.
-If I’m going on a long business trip requiring a variety of business suits – something I never do anymore – it’s tough with just a carry-on.
-But I can honestly say I’ve checked very few bags over the last 30-plus years.
+When you travel to shoot a TV news story — something I’ve done quite a bit — there’s so much stuff you need, you almost have to check a bag.
+If I’m going on a long business trip requiring a variety of business suits — something I rarely do anymore — it’s tough with just a carry-on.
+But I can honestly say I’ve checked very few bags over the past several decades.

 How to travel without checking a bag

-1. Get the biggest possible carry-on.
-There’s no reason to pack lighter than necessary.
-When you’re shopping for luggage, go for the max: 22 inches long, 14 inches wide, and 9 inches deep.
-Overall dimensions (those three added together) can’t exceed 45 inches.
-Also make sure your “personal item” is roomy.
+1. Get the biggest possible carry-on: There’s no reason to pack lighter than necessary.
+When you’re shopping for luggage, go for the max: 22 inches long, 14 inches wide and 9 inches deep.
+Those can vary a bit, but overall dimensions (those three added together) can’t exceed 45 inches.
+Also make sure the “personal item” you also are allowed to carry on is roomy.
 When traveling long-distance, my wife puts her purse in a small backpack, and my computer bag is roomy enough to carry a few things in addition to my computer.

-I also keep a checklist on my iPhone so I know what to pack and don’t forget anything.
+I also keep a checklist on my phone so I know what to pack and don’t forget anything.

-3. Sweat the small stuff.
-What’s the difference between a full-sized deodorant and a travel-sized version?
-Not much, but when you multiply it by all the stuff you’re carrying, it adds up.
+3. Sweat the small stuff: What’s the difference between a full-sized deodorant and a travel-sized version?
+Not much, and, depending on the kind you use, a full-sized one may not make it past airport security.
+The TSA limits the amount of liquids, aerosols, gels, creams and pastes (yes, including toothpaste) that you can carry onto a plane to containers of 3.4 ounces or less — and no more of those than you can fit into a quart-sized resealable bag.
 I use travel sizes of everything I bring, and I don’t always bring everything I have.
 For example, when it comes to stuff like shampoo, if the hotel is likely to have it, I leave mine at home.